Jaykul/RequiredModules/ReadMe.md

 Get-PSRepository -Name PSGallery | Set-PSRepository -InstallationPolicy Trusted
 ```

-By default, we only install from trusted repositories, but there is a new TrustRegisteredRepositories switch which ensures all of the repositories that are registered are treated as trusted for the purposes of installing the required modules.
+By default, we only install from trusted repositories, but there is a new `-TrustRegisteredRepositories` switch which ensures all of the repositories that are registered are treated as trusted for the purposes of installing the required modules.

 There is a new syntax for the RequiredModules hashtables to support specifying a specific repository for each module.